 The fountain of youth or the elixir of life has been sought after by many, and it seems that researchers from the Institute of Regenerative Medicine in Pittsburgh might have found the key at last.

-It has already been discovered that degeneration of body due to age is primarily focused in the musculoskeletal system.
+It has already been discovered that degeneration of the body due to age is primarily focused on the musculoskeletal system.
 Therefore researches have based their studies on this system for a solution to live a long life.

 Scientists at the Institute of Regenerative Medicine conducted experiments based on the musculoskeletal system.
 They experimented on mice that were genetically engineered to age at a very fast rate.
 They then injected these mice with muscle-derived stem/progenitor cells (MDSPCs).
 MDSPCs are cells that are multipotent in nature.

 They are taken from the postnatal skeletal muscle.
 They have a lot of characteristics that consequently promote longevity such as oxidation resistance, inflammation resistance, proliferation over a larger time period.
 The cells undergo cell renew constantly, not only this they are also the primary agents that lead to the regeneration of various muscles like the bones, skeletal, and cardiac muscles.

 This research also points to the fact that the decrease or lack of such cells could be the main cause of osteoporosis and other age degenerative related issues.

 The results produced from this experiment were extraordinary.
 The normal age of these genetically modified mice was 21 days.
 Just four days before they were due to die they were injected with the MDSPC.